|Application Procedure||Design Immersion Days (DID)|

 Students who have completed a minimum of two years of formal instruction at an institution where English is the primary language of instruction or are citizens of the following countries: Canada (excluding Quebec) Australia, Ireland, United Kingdom, areeligible to waive this requirement.
 Only test scores completed within the past two years will be accepted.
 To register for the TOEFL and/or IELTS exam, please visit www.toefl.org or www.ielts.org.

 Admission to SCI-ArcNotification of acceptance

-Graduate applicants will be notified of their admission status by mail in early April; undergraduate applicants will be notified on a rolling basis between the months of April and June.
+Undergraduate applicants applying for the fall semester will be notified on a rolling basis between the months of April and June.
+Undergraduate applicants applying for the spring semester will be notified on a rolling basis between mid-October and mid-November.
+Graduate applicants will be notified of their admission status between the months of March and April.
 Students who accept SCI-Arc's offer of admission are required to submit a non-refundable deposit, which reserves them a place in the entering class.
-This deposit is applied toward tuition for their first semester at SCI-Arc.
-International students are required to submit an additional tuition deposit in order to begin the I-20 process.
+This deposit will be applied toward tuition for their first semester at SCI-Arc.
+International students will be required to submit an additional tuition deposit in order to begin the I-20 process.
 If the enrollment deposit is not received by the appropriate deadline, the applicant may forfeit their place in the entering class.

 Waiting list placement

-Applicants placed on the waiting list will be notified as positions become available in the entering class.
-Portfolios belonging to applicants on the waiting list may need to be retained after the notification date for admission purposes.
+Applicants placed on the waiting list will be notified on a rolling basis as positions become available in the entering class.